 VoIP offers a level of disaster recovery capabilities that a legacy phone system can’t match.
 And with a provider like Nextiva, you’ll have a 99.999% uptime thanks to our multiple data centers, backup generators, and 24/7 monitoring.

 6. Your phone system has security vulnerabilities

-Whether you're a small business or large enterprise, security is never trivial.
+Whether you’re a small business or a large enterprise, security is never trivial.